Diophantine equations with sum of cubes and cube of sum: Infinite families of equations with solutions

 \section{Infinite families of equations with solutions}

 The existence of primitive solutions to Eq.~(\ref{eq:general3variables}) depends on the value of $a$.
-In this section we consider a few infinite families of equations with rational values for $a$ that allow primitive solutions.
+In this section we identify a few infinite families of equations with rational values for $a$ that allow primitive solutions.